 Although some of these criticisms have faded over time as the theory is injected with new evidence and updated concepts, it is useful to look at any theory with a critical eye.

 Recommended Books, Articles, and Essays

-A few of the most popular books on attachment theory can be found at the following links:
+A few of the most popular books on attachment theory can be found below:

 There are also several great websites that host insightful essays and informative articles about attachment theory and its applications, including:

 - www.communitycare.co.uk: The Community Care website calls itself “The heart of your social care career” and offers many interesting pieces on social work, attachment theory, and working with children and families who are struggling.